Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ### Access internal API Management Service securely with Private Link Service from an external non-peered VNET

-In todays tutorial we will look into a use case for this service
+In todays tutorial we will look into a use case for this service.

 ![networkdiag](./assets/networkdiag01.png)